silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/03_File_Security.md

 members, it is necessary at times to apply similar logic to any files which are attached to these objects in the same way.

-Out of the box SilverStripe Framework comes with an asset storage mechanism with two stores, a public store and a protected one.
+Out of the box, SilverStripe comes with two asset stores: a public and a protected one.
 Most operations which act on assets work independently of this mechanism, without having to consider whether any specific file is protected or public, but can normally be instructed to favour private or protected stores in some cases.